ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 # Understand node types in IPFS Companion

-There are four available node types in IPFS Companion:
+There are four available types of node in IPFS Companion:

 1. External
 2. Embedded
-3. Embedded + `chrome.sockets`
+3. Native browser (Brave only)
 4. Public

 ![Screenshot of node type switch](./images/node-type-switch.png)